Eritrean People's Liberation Front

-The Eritrean People's Liberation Front (EPLF), colloquially known as Shabia, was an armed Marxist–Leninist organization that fought for the independence of Eritrea from Ethiopia.
-It emerged in 1970 as a far-left to left-wing nationalist group that split from the Eritrean Liberation Front (ELF).
-After achieving Eritrean independence in 1991, it transformed into the People's Front for Democracy and Justice (PFDJ), which serves as Eritrea's sole legal political party.
+The Eritrean People's Liberation Front (EPLF), colloquially known as Shabia, was an armed Marxist–Leninist organization that fought for the independence of Eritrea from Ethiopian rule.

+It emerged in 1973 during the last days of Emperor Haile Selassie as a far-left to left-wing nationalist group that split from the Eritrean Liberation Front (ELF).
+After the Ethiopia Revolution the following year brought the Derg to power, the EPLF and ELF continued their struggle for independence.
+By 1977 the EPLF overran the Ethiopian army in much of Eritrea.
+Following the Ogaden War, the Soviet Union began supporting the Derg against the Eritreans, which turned back their advance during the late 1970s.